About the Global Authentic Memory Initiative

 Anchoring real institutional collections

-With the foundation in place, we are now running the first live integrations with our institutional partners, testing the pipeline against real archival collections and refining the operational workflows that will carry into broader deployment.
+With the foundation in place, we are now running the first live integrations with our institutional partners, testing the pipeline against real archival collections and refining our operations for broader use.

 Open Infrastructure & Long-Term Governance